Bursitis of the knee - specialists and information

 30.11.2023

-Bursitis is painful, but usually harmless.
-The irritation and inflammation of the fluid-filled tissue sacs can be treated easily.
-Of the approximately 160 bursae in the human body, several are also located at the knee joint.
-If the bursitis in the knee joint is recognized quickly and treated properly, it usually heals well.
+Bursitis is painful but usually harmless.
+The irritation and inflammation of the fluid-filled tissue sacs can be treated well.
+Of the 160 or so bursae in the human body, several are located on the knee joint.
+If bursitis of the knee joint is recognized quickly and treated correctly, the bursitis usually heals well.

-Learn more here about knee bursitis and how it is recognized and treated.
-Here you can also find selected specialists and centers for the treatment of knee bursitis.
+Find out more about knee bursitis, how it is diagnosed and treated here.
+You can also find selected specialists for the treatment of knee bursitis here.

 ICD codes for this diseases: M70.5